Gradual convergence for Langevin dynamics on a degenerate potential: Proof of Theorem

 Assume that $V$ satisfies Hypothesis~\ref{hyp1}, Hypothesis~\ref{hyp2} and Hypothesis~\ref{hyp3}.
 Let $\varphi(x):=\left(\varphi_{t}(x),t\geq 0\right)$ be the solution of the Ordinary Differential Equation (for short ODE)

 The intuitive reason to consider~\eqref{modelod} is that, with high probability, at early stages of the random evolution~\eqref{modelo}, the process stays close to the deterministic evolution~\eqref{modelod}.
-By the contracting nature of the random evolution~\eqref{modelo}, only true if $V''(x) >0$ for every $x \neq 0$, the noise gets dissipated and the process is driven to zero, falling back into the stream of the deterministic evolution.
-For this reason, \eqref{modelod}~is actually a good approximation of~\eqref{modelo} for a long period of time.
-By Hypothesis~\ref{hyp2}, for large times, what matters is the behavior of $V$ at zero, $V^{\prime}(z) \sim C_0 \abs{z}^{1 + \alpha}\sgn(z)$, and the properly rescaled process should converge to $Y(\sgn(x)\infty)$ as $\veps\to 0$, where $Y(x)=\left(Y_t(x), t \geq 0\right)$ is the unique strong solution of the following SDE
+By the contracting nature of the random evolution~\eqref{modelo}, which follows from the convexity of $V$ (Hypothesis \ref{hyp1}) and its growth condition at infinity (Hypothesis \ref{hyp3}), for every $x \neq 0$ the noise gets dissipated and the process is driven to zero, falling back into the stream of the deterministic evolution.
+For this reason, \eqref{modelod}~is actually a good approximation of~\eqref{modelo} for a long period of time and for large times, what matters is the behavior of $V$ at zero.
+Moreover, Hypothesis~\ref{hyp2} ensures the drift in \eqref{modelod} can be approximated at the origin, $V^{\prime}(z) \sim C_0 \abs{z}^{1 + \alpha}\sgn(z)$, and the properly rescaled process should converge to $Y(\sgn(x)\infty)$ as $\veps\to 0$, where $Y(x)=\left(Y_t(x), t \geq 0\right)$ is the unique strong solution of the following SDE

+The exact scale and validity of the replacement of \eqref{modelo} by \eqref{Y00} is not immediate and is explained in the remainder this section.